LiaScript/docs/README.md

 If you were to reverse the order of the two scripts, dividing `a` by two would still result in the same error message, as scripts are executed sequentially and `a` must be defined first.
 Only after revisiting this slide, when both scripts are executed again, will the result of both scripts be correct.
 However, LiaScript sends all scripts to JavaScript in order, and while some scripts may execute faster than others, this can lead to race conditions.
-Therefore, there is a better approach to updating scripts, as described in section [todo](#todo).
+Therefore, there is a better approach to updating scripts, as described in section [Connecting Scripts with output](#Connecting-Scripts-with-output).

 </section>